jforget/raku-Date-Calendar-FrenchRevolutionary/doc/notes-en.md

 compute it if the date is created by conversion from another calendar, and it needs  to be computed only  once if the date is  built from the year, month and day values.
-This is  the way the MJD is implemented in every  calendar module,  except the  French Revolutionary  calendar (I have forgotten  to fix it) and  the Gregorian calendar (I  rely on the implementation in the core class `Date`).
+This is  the way the MJD is implemented in every calendar  module, except the  the Gregorian calendar (I  rely on the  implementation  in  the  core   class  `Date`).
+For  the  French Revolutionary  calendar, the  `daycount` attribute  was added  only in October 2024.

 So I decided  to include a `daycount` attribute in  Aztec dates, which allows conversions _from_  Aztec.
 How is this attribute  filled?
 For a